Bedrock-OSS/bedrock-wiki/docs/blocks/custom-crops.md

 ### Hydration

-Each random tick, out farmland should trigger an event to determine the block's current moisture state.
+Each random tick, our farmland should trigger an event to determine the block's current moisture state.

 <CodeHeader>minecraft:block</CodeHeader>